-The two main cities of Portugal are Lisbon, the capital, in the south, and Porto that is referred as “the capital of the north.”
-The distance between them can be traveled in three hours.
+The two main cities of Portugal are Lisbon, the capital, in the south, and Porto, which is “the capital of the north.”
+The distance between them is three hours by car.
 Portugal looks like a small country on maps, especially when it is side by side with Spain.
 And yet, it is the eleventh country in its size in Europe, 4.5 times bigger than Israel.
 Its geographical landscape is mostly mountainous, except for the coastal strip.
 The Azores and the Madeira Islands are part of Portugal.
 However, we did not try to catch as much as we could.
 We preferred a slow hike that leaves a taste of more.

-The two cities, Lisbon and Porto, reside next to the Atlantic Ocean and each has a river running through its midst.
+Lisbon and Porto reside next to the Atlantic Ocean, and each has a river running through its midst.
 While the Douro River crosses Porto, the Tagus River crosses Lisbon.
 Thus, you can see water everywhere, whether they are the ocean or river water.
 The cities spread over the hills.
-Hence, you have to take into account that walking is strenuous both uphill and downhill.
+Hence, you have to take into account that walking is strenuous, both uphill and downhill.
 And yet, the view from all sides makes you forget your aching feet.
-If some alcohol can help – you can hop to the scooter Bar “Wine with a view,” which refers to the maritime landscape in front of which it stands (see the upper picture).
-Portugal is a country that worships design, consciously or unconsciously.
-I do not mean designed houses advertised in newspapers and television programs; Not even elegant residences or furniture-designer and designers household utensils.
-Unintentionally perhaps, the buildings, the new and the old, the streets, the city structure, the churches and all the rest are unique, consequently creating a visual celebration.
+If some alcohol can help – you can hop to the scooter Bar “Wine with a view,” which refers to the maritime landscape in front of which it stands (see the above picture).
+Portugal is a country that worships design, consciously, or unconsciously.
+I do not mean designed houses advertised in newspapers and television programs; Not even elegant residences or furniture-designer and designer’s household utensils.
+Unintentionally perhaps, the buildings, the new and the old, the streets, the city structure, the churches, and all the rest are unique, consequently creating a visual celebration.

-When you visit the ancient cities or look at the structure of Porto and Lisbon, you feel that there are respect and consideration for the landscape, the ground structure and houses decore.
-Of course, palaces, monasteries, and public buildings are magnificent constructions.
-They were built to reflect the power of Portugal in the Age of Discoveries and styled according to the Zeitgeist.
+When you visit the ancient cities or look at the structure of Porto and Lisbon, you feel the respect and consideration for the landscape, the ground structure, and houses decore.
+Of course, palaces, monasteries, and public buildings are magnificent constructions, built, according to the Zeitgeist, to reflect the power of Portugal in the Age of Discoveries.
 For example – the Monastery of Geronimo, located in Lisbon, at the estuary of the Tagus.
 It was a prayer house for sailors, who set out on their journeys in Portugal’s Golden Age in the 15th and 16th centuries; The Marine voyages led by the well known Prince Enrique the sailor who was responsible for many of them and the most famous Vasco DA Gama.

-The “typical” residential buildings, both in Porto and in Lisbon, are built in a cascading fashion so as not to block the maritime landscape, which remains visible from anywhere.
-Like the grand buildings, standard ones are dressed, though modestly, and they are a celebration for the eyes, exactly as in Madrid.
+The “typical” residential buildings, both in Porto and in Lisbon, are built in a cascading fashion so as not to block the maritime landscape.
+Thus, the gorgeous views remain visible from anywhere.
+Like the grand buildings, the standard ones are dressed, though modestly, and they are a celebration for the eyes, precisely as in Madrid.
 Two types of decorations dominate the cities; The first is the geometrically patterned tiles, which create attractive designs.
-The second, aristocratic and unique, located in government buildings and the houses of the rich – the Azulejos tiles.
-These aristocratic tiles are in shades of blueish and white (in Portuguese Azul means blue, Darling).
+The second, more aristocratic, is located in government buildings and the houses of the rich – the Azulejos tiles.
+These distinguished tiles are in shades of blueish and white (in Portuguese Azul means blue, Darling).
 Initially, these tiles had geometrical designs as well, but in the 17th century, they started applying these colors to create paintings and illustrated tales.

 The last word: ” A doctor can bury his mistakes, but an architect can only advise his client to plant vines.”
 Frank Lloyd Wright